afauroux/MagdaAndAntoineAndTheVan/posts/USA - 7.md

 ![Golden Gate Canyon from above](https://user-images.githubusercontent.com/20797902/173694735-ad06bbb8-5178-4781-935a-fe33d03bc956.jpg)

-We also spent some time around Gardiner, just outside of the northern park entrance, as the mountains above the town offer some great opportunities for free camping.
+We spent some time around Gardiner, just outside of the northern park entrance, as the mountains above the town offer some great opportunities for free camping.

 We were also lucky to see every species of big mammals that Yellowstone is known for.
 The eastern parts of the park are particularly popular for wildlife watching, with the Lamar Valley crowded with bisons, antelopes and, occasionally, wolves and bears.
 This is especially true in the evening, when the setting sun provides great light.
 We saw a dead bison being eaten by a pack of wolves (although it was really far, so we've got no proper photo).
 We also saw mooses and grizzlies in other park areas.
 The black bears were particularly outgoing - often, it was hard to move around with the car as everybody was stopping in random places on the road to get out and take photos of them.